Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Acknowledgements

 \section{Acknowledgements}

-We thank three anonymous reviewers for their valuable feedback on an earlier draft.
+We thank anonymous reviewers for their valuable feedback on earlier drafts.
 Also, we thank The International Stroke Trial Collaborative Group for making the data from the second International Stroke Trial publicly available.